Comdirect Bank: Acquisitions

-Even during the global financial crisis from 2007, the business remained stable; the Comdirect Bank profited from the increase in transactions in securities trading.
+Even during the 2008 financial crisis, the business remained stable; the Comdirect Bank profited from the increase in transactions in securities trading.

 In 2009, the Comdirect Bank acquired the European Bank for Financial Services (ebase) from the Commerzbank, doubling the number of managed securities accounts.
 At the same time, the bank extended its position in financial services and asset management.
 During the following years, the Comdirect Bank repositioned the European Bank for Financial Services as a business-to-business bank.
 In July 2018, comdirect agreed to sell ebase to London-based financial technology provider FNZ Group to focus more on the core business and completed the sale in July 2019.

 In 2016, the Comdirect Bank announced the acquisition of the Onvista Group.
 Both the Onvista Bank and Onvista Media, operator of a high-reach financial portal, became part of the Comdirect Bank.
 With this investment, the Comdirect Bank strengthened securities trading and financial information business at the same time.
 While the Onvista Bank merged with the Comdirect Bank, Onvista Media continued operations as a subsidiary.